ModuleLoader/es-module-loader/README.md

 - `Loader` is available as a named export from `core/loader-polyfill.js` but is not by default exported to the `global.Reflect` object.
   This is to allow individual loader implementations to determine their own impact on the environment.
 - A constructor argument is added to the loader that takes the environment `baseKey` to be used as the default normalization parent.
-- The `RegisterLoader` splits up the `resolve` hook into `normalize` and `instantiate`.
+- The `RegisterLoader` splits up the `resolve` hook into `resolve` and `instantiate`.
 The [WhatWG reduced specification proposal](https://github.com/whatwg/loader/issues/147) to remove the loader hooks implies having a single `resolve` hook by having the module set into the registry using the `registry.set` API as a side-effect of resolution to allow custom interception as in the first loader example above.
-As discussed in https://github.com/whatwg/loader/issues/147#issuecomment-230407764, this may cause unwanted execution of modules when only resolution is needed via `loader.resolve` calls, so the approach taken in the `RegisterLoader` is to implement separate `normalize` and `instantiate` hooks.
+As discussed in https://github.com/whatwg/loader/issues/147#issuecomment-230407764, this may cause unwanted execution of modules when only resolution is needed via `loader.resolve` calls, so the approach taken in the `RegisterLoader` is to implement separate `resolve` and `instantiate` hooks.

 ## License
 Licensed under the MIT license.